praakumar/Churn_Analysis_project-PowerBI-/README.md

 ## Project Overview:

-An interactive dashboard to represent some analysis of "Telco customer churn" data and the reasons that made customers churn using Microsoft Power BI.
+This is an interactive dashboard created on PowerBi, that analyses the reasons and insights for the customer churn from the kaggle data set of "Telco Customer Churn"

 ## About Dataset: